-ever, provide registered business names or trade names, contact names, complete addresses or any other contact information on their Merchant Storefronts.
-As a result, Defendants' correspondence is limited to messaging through their respective User Accounts and communications otherwise transmitted over the Internet.

-- 12. The aforementioned elusive tactics, as well as disappearing, destroying evidence of counterfeiting activities and draining of financial accounts, are commonly used by sellers to attempt to circumvent, among other remedies, restraining orders issued with prior notice. - 13.
-It is my experience that discovery will reveal that certain Defendants are related insofar as they engage in coordinated operations involving the manufacturing, distributing, offering for sale and sale of Counterfeit Products.
-Additionally, Defendants' Merchant Storefronts share unique identifiers, such as design elements along with similarities in price, description of the goods offered and of the Counterfeit Products themselves offered for sale. - 14.
-Epstein Drangel investigated and researched manufacturers, wholesalers and/or third-party merchants offering for sale Counterfeit Products through their respective Merchant Storefronts and User Accounts on Amazon.
-True and correct copies of Defendants' Infringing Listings are included in Exhibit A attached hereto and incorporated herein by reference. - 15.
-Through visual inspection of Defendants' Infringing Listings, Epstein Drangel confirmed that the products that each Defendant offered for sale using virtually identical copies of the Baby Shark Marks and/or Baby Shark Works are, in fact, Counterfeit Products.
+- 16. Further, based upon my research, and upon information and belief, Defendants rarely, if ever, provide registered business names or trade names, contact names, complete addresses or any other true and correct contact information on their Merchant Storefronts.
+As a result, Defendants' correspondence is limited to messaging through their respective User Accounts and communications otherwise transmitted over the Internet. - 17.
+The aforementioned elusive tactics, as well as disappearing, destroying evidence of counterfeiting activities and draining of financial accounts, are commonly used by sellers to attempt to circumvent, among other remedies, restraining orders issued with prior notice. - 18.
+It is my experience that discovery will reveal that certain Defendants are related insofar as they engage in coordinated operations involving the manufacturing, distributing, offering for sale and sale of Counterfeit Products.20 Additionally, Defendants' Merchant Storefronts share unique identifiers, such as design elements along with similarities in price, description of the goods offered and of the Counterfeit Products themselves offered for sale. - 19.
+Epstein Drangel investigated and researched manufacturers, wholesalers and/or third-party merchants offering Counterfeit Products for sale through their respective Merchant

-12 For example, in a similar case involving the sale of counterfeit toys on a similar online marketplace platform, preliminary discovery and a subsequent initial investigation connected thirty of the defendants as related entities.
+20 For example, in a similar case involving the sale of counterfeit toys on a similar online marketplace platform, preliminary discovery and a subsequent initial investigation connected thirty of the defendants as related entities.
 See WowWee Group Limited, et al. v.
 HAOQIN, et al., No. 17-cv-9893 (WHP) (S.D.N.Y Jan.
 9, 2018).